0xcreston/Delphi-Applet/README.md

-An Example of a Control Panel Applet in Pascal
+An Example of a Control Panel Applet in Delphi

-#### To Compile This Program you need to download [Lazarus](https://www.lazarus-ide.org)